vectara/vectara-docs/www/docs/api-reference/admin-apis/corpus/read-corpus.md

 In another case, you might respond to a security incident by disabling a specific corpus because of information returned by this endpoint.

-## Read Corpus Request and Response
+## Get Corpus Metadata Request and Response

-The request to read corpus data provides detailed information about the corpus.
-You specify either `true` or `false` whether you want to view basic information, corpus size, associated API keys, custom dimensions, and filter attributes.
-This read corpus request also requires `corpus_id` and `customer_id` parameters.

-The response includes detailed information about the corpus depending on what you specified in the request.
-For example, you wanted to know the associated API keys with a specific corpus.
+To get corpus metadata, send a GET request to `/v2/corpora/{corpus_key}`, where `{corpus_key}` is the unique identifier for the corpus.

+The response includes details such as the corpus ID, key, name, description, enabled status, encoder information, filter attributes, custom dimensions, and usage limits..

 ## REST Example